iand/rdf-json/README.md

-[JSON](http://json.org/) (the serialisation of data in javascript object notation) is an increasingly popular data format, largely because it is easy to parse (or, in the case of javascript, simply evaluate) into a data structure of the consumer's programming language of choice.

 This is a specification for a resource-centric serialisation of RDF in JSON.
 It aims to serialise RDF in a structure that is easy for developers to work with.
+More background can be found in the [RDF/JSON wiki](https://github.com/iand/rdf-json/wiki).

 # Syntax Specification